jaijain96/k8s_experiments/notes/nodes.md

 The `Node`s and the `Pod`s within those use TLS to communicate with the API server and as such, the default operating mode for connections from the `Node`s and `Pod`s running on the them to the `Control Plane` is secured by default and can run over untrusted and/or public networks.
-There would be some configuration needed, checkout the official [doc](https://kubernetes.io/docs/concepts/architecture/control-plane-node-communication/#node-to-control-plane) for this section to get more info.
+However, there would be some configuration needed, checkout the official [doc](https://kubernetes.io/docs/concepts/architecture/control-plane-node-communication/#node-to-control-plane) for this section to get more info.

 ### `Contol Plane` to `Node`